-This guide includes a basic primer on what you can expect from the car-loan process, including how to qualify for a loan, where to obtain one, and whether refinancing is a good idea.
+This car loan guide includes a basic primer on what you can expect from the auto loan process, including how to qualify for a loan, where to obtain one, and whether refinancing is a good idea.

 If you’re new to the car buying process, you may be wondering what determines whether you can get a loan, what your interest rate will be, and how much you’ll pay back in the end.
 There are several factors at work, so here’s the scoop on how lenders size you up.

 Answer a few questions to see which personal loans you pre-qualify for.
 The process is quick and easy, and it will not impact your credit score.

 The almighty credit score is one of the most important things a lender will consider when deciding whether to extend an auto loan.
 The better your credit score, the more likely you’ll be approved, and the lower your interest rate will be.
 If you need a primer on improving your credit score and why it matters, check out “What Is a Good Credit Score?” for the basics.